how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 “When you’re training, remember that you’re not always, always jumping.
 You’re not always going to be jumping, so you’re going to want to measure your jumps out.”

-Which sport has the highest vertical leapers?
+Which sport has the highest vertical jump?

 We know your guesses: Basketball, Olympic-level high jumpers, football, a few on our webinar even guessed soccer (soccer?).

 You’re wrong.
 All of you.
 The answer took us off guard as well.
-The sport with the highest vertical leapers could be argued isn’t even a sport at all, but a show of machismo and brute strength: Olympic lifters.
+The sport with the highest vertical jump could be argued isn’t even a sport at all, but a show of machismo and brute strength: Olympic lifters.

 Yes, those guys and gals you see maybe once every four years at the Olympics, with the bulging biceps, puffed out chests, traps that appear as if someone stuffed small watermelons into their shoulders, muscle sinews that seem as if they’re made of leather belts – they’re the ones with the highest vertical jumps.